 QALYs are used in the assessment of treatments for certain conditions.

-How are QALYs calculated?
-The QALY Calculation:
+How Are QALYs Calculated?
+The QALY Formula

 The QALY Formula: QALYs are calculated by multiplying the time spent in a particular health state by the HRQL score.